prometheus/cloudwatch_exporter/README.md

 delay_seconds | Optional.
 The newest data to request.
 Used to avoid collecting data that has not fully converged.
 Defaults to 600s.
 Can be set globally and per metric. range_seconds | Optional.
 How far back to request data for.
 Useful for cases such as Billing metrics that are only set every few hours.
 Defaults to 600s.
 Can be set globally and per metric. period_seconds | Optional.
 [Period](http://docs.aws.amazon.com/AmazonCloudWatch/latest/DeveloperGuide/cloudwatch_concepts.html#CloudWatchPeriods) to request the metric for.
 Only the most recent data point is used.
 Defaults to 60s.
+Can be set globally and per metric. set_timestamp | Optional.
+Boolean for whether to set the Prometheus metric timestamp as the original Cloudwatch timestamp.
+For some metrics which are updated very infrequently (such as S3/BucketSize), Prometheus may refuse to scrape them if this is set to true (see #100).
+Defaults to true.
 Can be set globally and per metric.

 The above config will export time series such as
 ```